-Incorrect use of the flow monitor may result in dangerous situations
+Incorrect use of the flow monitor may result in dangerous conditions.

-- Use the flow monitor only within the stipulated performance limits - Do not subject the flow monitor to severe temperature fluctuations - Do not use the flow monitor with quick-acting valves - Do not use the flow monitor with solenoid valves - Do not subject the flow monitor to vibrations - Do not subject the flow monitor to pressure surges - Do not use the flow monitor with media containing solids or abrasives - Only use the flow monitor with media previously approved by the manufacturer - Do not use the flow monitor as the sole monitoring device to prevent dangerous conditions - Do not install the flow monitor as a load bearing part within a pipeline system - The flow monitor with sight glass must be installed in such a way as to preclude damage to the sight glass by outside force.
-If necessary, install an appropriate impact protection device
+- Use the flow monitor only within the stipulated performance limits - Do not subject the flow monitor to severe temperature fluctuations - Do not use the flow monitor with quick acting valves - Do not use the flow monitor with solenoid valves - Do not subject the flow monitor to vibrations - Do not subject the flow monitor to pressure surges - Do not use the flow monitor with media containing solids or abrasives - Only use the flow monitor with media previously approved by the manufacturer - Do not use the flow monitor as the sole monitoring device to prevent dangerous conditions - Do not install the flow monitor as a load bearing part within a pipeline system - The flow monitor must be installed so that it is protected from damage by mechanical force.
+If necessary, install an appropriate impact protection device.

-All claims for damages due to incorrect usage are excluded.
+All claims for damages due to incorrect use are excluded.